Here are a set of assumptions that form the basis for an EEG mind.

 Above shows the primitive mind shown as grey and the primitive mind all of the autonomic functions of the brain including long-term memory, choice, motor, hormones and emotion.
 The figure below shows the parts of the primitive brain that integrate with both the cerebellum and the cerebrum.
 There are three cerebellar hormunculi and not just one and so the primitive brain has three different selves.
 The connectome of the primitive brain then determines the resonances of the rational brain, but the amplitudes and phases of the moments of thought can be quite complex.

 With this set of assumptions in place, the EEG mind theory associates well known resonances with various spectral features and structures of the primitive mind.
 The delta mode at 1.6 Hz is the resonance from which all aware matter forms moments of thought and the delta mode connects the rational and primitive brains.
-The basic molecule or mode of aware matter is the 7-mer at 11 Hz, which is 7 times the delta frequency and are called alpha modes.
-A dimer of alpha at 22 Hz is a basic mode of excitation or inhibition depending on the phase of the alpha dimer and there are higher order resonances called gamma modes up to the cut off of the neural action potential at 350 Hz.
+The basic molecule or mode of aware matter is the first octave at 11 Hz, which are alpha modes as 7 times the delta frequency.
+The second octaves of alpha are beta at 22 Hz and are the basic modes excitation and inhibition of free choice.
+Free choice depends on the phase of the alpha dimer and there are even higher order resonances called gamma modes up to the cut off frequency of the neural action potential at 350 Hz.

 Here is one result from the NIH connectome project that has used a combination of dMRI and MEG, derivative MRI and magnetoencelphalgraphy.
 The MEG technique shows the same resonances as EEG but MEG probes the entire brain while EEG measures mostly the axon currents in the folds of the outer cerebrum.
 The connectome shows mainly the result of neural action and the neural packets of thought and so the organs of the primitive mind are not prominent.